Chandan-Saini/ecommercecart/README.md

-# E-commerce Shopping Cart Application
+# E-Commerce Shopping Cart Application.

+## Description:- Shopping Cart application allows user to add a product to cart, order by price, filter by size, sum the total to cart.

-## Run Server using npm comand
+## Run Server using npm command

-## To run this run just run command "npm run start" and this command will open this app on port 3000
+### To run this run just run command "npm run start" and this command will open this app on port 3000

 ### Open (http://localhost:3000) to view it in the browser.